 Lucy says: “Double denim is all about the top or jacket.
 You can wear your usual jeans that you love, but the trick to making double denim look modern, rather than like a Canadian tuxedo, is to go oversize.”

-Alexandra Park on creative denim
+Alex Park on creative denim

-As a buyer for Oroton and a successful painter, Alexandra Park knows a thing or two about style and creativity.
+As a buyer for Oroton and a successful painter, Alex Park knows a thing or two about style and creativity.
 She’s also a denim lover who owns more than a dozen pairs of jeans.
 Most are straight-leg, high-waisted and cropped.

 “I have a whole drawer dedicated to just my jeans and there’s still not enough room.”